-V. Dunnage (Void Fill) – Not every box will be filled to the top with items, so you need to be sure that there are void fillers placed in the box.
+V. Dunnage (Void Fill) – Not every box will be filled to the top with items, so you need to be sure there are void fillers placed in the box.
 My favorite dunnage are air pillows.
 When Amazon sends me a large box and includes air pillows inside, I always save them to use in my own shipments to FBA.
-When I run out of air pillows, I usually use newspaper that is tied up in a plastic grocery bag.
+When I run out of air pillows, I usually use newspaper tied up in a plastic grocery bag.
 It is against Amazon guidelines to use newspaper as void fill because they don’t want the newsprint to get on the items, but it is ok if you bag the newspaper and use that instead.
 Of course, air is lighter than paper and is my preferred method.
-Maybe one day I’ll splurge for an air pillow machine.
+Maybe one day I might even splurge for an air pillow machine.

 TIP: Bookmark this page so when you are ready to add something new to your work station, you have a handy list of what you want to add.